Municipal Stadium of Moschato

+The stadium of Moschato is a football stadium in Moschato, a suburb of Athens, Greece.
+It is owned by the Moschato-Tavros municipality and it is the home stadium of multiple clubs.

 Location

 The stadium of Moschato is a sports venue owned by the municipality of Moschato - Tavros, located in southern Athens.
 It is to be found at the Kapodistriou & Miaouli streets junction and it hosts only football matches.

 Clubs

 It is the home for numerous amateur and semi-professional football clubs playing at the 4th (or lower) tier of Greek football in Piraeus Football Clubs Association championships.

 Characteristics

 The stadium can accommodate approximately 900 spectators on its two metal stands with wooden planks, one behind the goal on the South-southwest side of the pitch and another going along the touch-line at the west-northwest side of the pitch.
 Moschato's stadium is adequately equipped with floodlights and it is capable of hosting night games.